-- \ 14.
-Thinking back on the last year, how many pain crises did you experience?
+- 14. Thinking back on the last year, how many pain crises did you experience?
 Pain crises are episodes of pain that differ from daily baseline pain. - Include total number of pain crises that were treated at home and/or required medical attention (going to a doctor, emergency room, or hospital).

-15. Thinking back on t the doctor, emergency ne last year , how many pain crisis events required you to seek medical attention (go to room, or hospital) in order to ease your pain?
+- he last year , how many pain crisis events required you to seek medical attention (go to room, or hospital) in order to ease your pain?

 16. Thinking about you Ir most recent pain crisis, how long did your pain last?

 Less than 1 day

 1-2 days

 3-4 days

-More than 4 days (plea ise specify how many days)
+More than 4 days (plea ase specify how many days)

-17. During your most For each item, w If you do not reg If you could still p r ecent pain crisis , how many days were you unable to do the following? rite in the number of missed days. ularly participate in the activity, leave the item blank. participate in the activity and did not need to miss any days, write "0" days.
+For each item, wIf you do not reg recent pain crisis, how many days were you unable to do the following? rite in the number of missed days. ularly participate in the activity, leave the item blank. participate in the activity and did not need to miss any days, write "0" days.

 Go to work

 Go to school

 Participate in normal physical activity (go for a walk, walk up a flight of stairs, carry groceries)

 Participate in normal social